-I think crab should be the primary flavor in Crab Cakes – not mustard or spices or bread crumbs: crab!
+I think crab should be the primary flavor in Crab Cakes - not mustard or spices or bread crumbs: crab!
 Well crab and a buttery crisp crust.
 Do you agree?
-If so, then these Easy Crab Cakes are for you!
+If so, then this easy Crab Cake Recipe is for you!

 In this easy crab cake recipe, I like to add just a few simple ingredients to hold them together and coat them in panko breadcrumbs so that they have that delicate crunch on the outside once you fry them.
 (I love to fry them in a mixture of oil and butter because butter and crab are made for each other! )